bekk/bekk-christmas/post/javascript/higher-order-functions.md

   built into the language.

-  In this article I will demonstrate how higher-order functions have allowed me to write readable, maintainable and versatile code with fewer bugs, and how it coincidentally completely removed the need to write for-loops in my code!
+  In this article I will demonstrate how higher-order functions have allowed me to write readable and more maintainable code with fewer bugs, and how it coincidentally completely removed the need to write for-loops in my code!
 description: JavaScript, higher-order functions, array, map, filter, reduce
 authors:
   - Sander Sandøy